Skip to main content

 Edit Aeneas Timings

-If you are not satisfied with how Aeneas has split up your audio, then you may choose to manually edit the “timings file” to make audio highlighting more accurate.
+If you are not satisfied with how Aeneas has split up your audio, and you are not satisfied with using Bloom’s interactive Adjust Timings Editor, then you may choose to manually edit the “timings file” to make audio highlighting more accurate.

 The purpose of this article is to outline the steps needed to do this.
 Since the easiest way to do this is in tandem with the audio editing software called Audacity, the steps described below will employ this software.